Are you thinking about Contesting a Will in Ireland? Read this first

 Fraud

 If someone intentionally deceived the testator into including or excluding certain beneficiaries, this constitutes fraud.
-For example, someone might have forged the testator’s signature or tricked them into signing a document they did no’t fully understand.
+For example, someone might have forged the testator’s signature or tricked them into signing a document they did not fully understand.

 Improper Execution